First Why I Left Wattpad--and I did so with this note to my 10.6k followers:

 You're probably asking, What is Wattpad?
 I discovered Wattpad through the Business/Technology section of The New York Times, in an article by David Streitfeld that begins “Not since the heyday of Dickens, Dumas and Henry James has serialized fiction been this big.”
-I took a look at Wattpad and here’s how and why I got hooked.
+I took a look at Wattpad and that's how I got hooked--but that was a long time past now.

 First, I’ve written a memoir in the form of short chapters—kinda the right format for serialization.
 It’s titled (Re)Making Love and is the real life story of what happened when my husband said, oh-so-Greta-Garbo, “I need to live alone.”
 Lots of lovely, even terrific reviews on Amazon but, to my publisher’s dismay, not many sales—some, but not many.
 So, I’m thinking, Why not?